NynsenFaber/nynsenfaber.github.io/research.markdown

 - [Differentially Private Quantiles with Smaller Error](https://arxiv.org/abs/2505.13662)
   *Jacob Imola, Fabrizio Boninsegna, Hannah Keller, Anders Aamand, Amrita Roy Chowdhury, Rasmus Pagh.* Preprint 2025.

+## Projects
+- [The Privacy Analysis of the Differential Private Stochastic Gradient Descent](documents/The_Privacy_Analysis_of_the_Differential_Private_Stochastic_Gradient_Descent.pdf) This is a project I did for a PhD course on *Information Theoretic Models in Security* at the University of Padova.